lightbend-labs/mima/CONTRIBUTING.md

 Unit tests should be favoured to verify specific MiMa APIs.
 Functional tests should be favoured to verify MiMa's behaviour (in a blackbox fashion).
 Scripted tests should be favoured to verify behaviour when it also concerns its integration in sbt and/or user's tweaking in sbt.
-(It's unclear when integration tests should be favoured.)
+Integration tests are used when there's an external dependency, such as depending on resolving external dependencies, and should only be a last resort.

 ## General Workflow